- cyproterone acetate

 erythema nodosum, erythema multiforme

-Post-marketing reports of severe depression in patients using Co-cyprindiol have been received.
+Post-marketing reports of severe depression (including very rare reports of suicidal ideation or behaviour) in patients using Co-cyprindiol have been received.
 However, a causal relationship between clinical depression and Co-cyprindiol has not been established.

 The following serious adverse events have been reported in women using COCs or Co-cyprindiol, which are discussed in section 4.4 'Special warnings and precautions for use':